 Biologic therapies such as B-cell depletion by rituximab are being evaluated.

-Adjunct therapies: sunscreen is recommended (UV light can trigger flares), supplementing calcium and Vitamin D if needed, and managing proteinuria and hypertension.
+Adjunct therapies: sunscreen is recommended (UV light can trigger flares), supplement calcium and Vitamin D if needed, and manage proteinuria and hypertension.

 Improved prognosis is partly due to earlier diagnosis and more aggressive therapies.